srujanreddyj/ENGINEERING-DATA-ANALYSIS-ISEN-613--ACADEMIC-PROJECT/README.md

 Conclusion
 -----

-Different classification algorithms (Logistic Regression, QDA, SVM, Random Forest with Boosting) were tested and we got best prediction performance using Random Forest among those classification methodologies.
+  * Different classification algorithms (Logistic Regression, QDA, SVM, Random Forest with Boosting) were tested and we got best prediction performance using Random Forest among those classification methodologies.
-But the best prediction performace was achieved with convolution neural networks with a cross-validation error of 17% and a testing accuracy of 84%.
+  * But the best prediction performace was achieved with Deep learning methods [CNN model using keras and tensorflow] with a cross-validation error of 17% and a testing accuracy of 84%.